adelkesc/exercises_03/README.md

 * a fuel economy lower than some value
 * a condition combining 2 or more properties

-You should create a lambda expression for each condition above and test your program by printing the results to the terminal one by one.
+You should create a lambda expression for each condition above and test your lambda expressions one by one by printing the results to the terminal.

 ## Predicate<T> delegates, Action<>/Func<>
 Todo